 In the Atlantic Ocean we confirmed the existence of two well-differentiated genetic clusters previously identified by Woodall et al. (2015) with five microsatellites and two mitochondrial genes.
-Our broader sampling of the genome allowed us to capture genome regions with very strong genetic differentiation.
-The most differentiated SNP is nearly fixed between the two lineages (SNP 130 in Fig. 5, FST = 0.9), and many other SNPs demonstrate an abrupt genetic shift between the two clusters (Fig. 2C and 5).
-Another crucial new observation was the co-existence of the two lineages in the same lagoon in South West of France (Hossegor lagoon, sample 6 in Fig. 1), with an absence of early generation hybrids in the sample but some indirect evidence of hybridization and introgression (Fig. 2B).
-Such a zone of co-existence, with two genetic backgrounds in sympatry in the absence of genetic differentiation at a large spatial scale within each lineage, suggests strong reproductive isolation (Jiggins and Mallet 2000).
-This may either be due to pre-zygotic isolation or strong selection against hybrids at early life stages.
-Nonetheless, and although early generation hybrids were not detected in our sample, the decreasing proportion of south lineage ancestry from Hossegor to the English Channel provides evidence for asymmetric introgression (Fig. 2B).
-The signal was genome-wide (Fig. 2C) and was also detected by the TREEMIX analysis.
+A genetic homogeneity was observed over large distances within each lineage (Fig. 1), contrasting with a very strong and abrupt genetic differentiation between them.
+Inter-lineage genetic divergence was not only captured by the most differentiated SNP that were nearly fixed between the two lineages (SNP 130 in SI4, FST = 0.9), but also, by many other SNPs (SI3B), suggesting isolating mechanisms and loci with genome-wide effects.
+This mechanism is also suggested by the discovery of two coexisting lineages in the same lagoon in South West of France without early generation hybrids sampled (Hossegor lagoon, site 6 in Fig. 1).
+Such zone of co-existence in sympatry contrasting with genetic homogeneity at a large spatial scale within each lineage suggests strong reproductive isolation (Jiggins and Mallet 2000), involving either pre-zygotic isolation or strong selection against hybrids at early life stages.

-However, an interesting pattern was observed at the genomic island outliers.
-North Atlantic-type individuals sampled at Hossegor hold a different genetic signal at the genomic island loci.
-The frequency of the southern lineage allele was similar between North Atlantic-type individuals from Hossegor and South Atlantic samples (Hossegor pale pink dot (site 6A) in Fig. 5, see also Fig. 2C).
-Figure 6 provides a statistical test of this discordance and evidence for hybridization, as it requires recombination between parental backgrounds to produce North Atlantic-type individuals with the southern allele at the genomic island.
-Genomic cline analysis is usually performed to test whether the quadratic regression of a locus hybrid index to the genome-wide hybrid index deviates from the diagonal, which is the expectation when introgression occurs at the same rate for all loci (Macholán et al. 2011).
-Here we included the geographic information to contrast the results obtained when the Hossegor sample is included or not in the analysis, as our objective was to infer the existence of a local discordance, in the Hossegor lagoon only.
-Figures 6 shows that North-Atlantic seahorses, with a high genome-wide hybrid index, are South Atlantic-type at the genomic island in Hossegor (low hybrid index at SNP 29), but are North Atlantic-type elsewhere (high hybrid index at SNP 130).
-This result is also an indirect evidence for epistatic or coupling interactions among loci implied in reproductive isolation.
-Endogenous post-zygotic selection against hybrids does not result in a stable polymorphism in a single isolated population.
+Recent migration of the two diverged genetic backgrounds in this lagoon does not easily explain the co-existence of the two lineages with no hybridization.
+In addition to the low probability of sampling the first-generation migrants without any genomic modifications, local introgression of the North-Atlantic seahorse in this lagoon (Fig. 3) attests hybridization occurred and that a mechanism of isolation must maintain the divergence.
+The decreasing proportion of south lineage ancestry from Hossegor to the English Channel also provides indirect evidence for asymmetric introgression (Fig. 2, SI3A).
+In addition, an interesting pattern was observed at genomic island outlier loci in Hossegor (site 6) that further support partial reproductive isolation.
+The North Atlantic lineage mostly carries the southern alleles at genomic island loci (pale pink dots in Fig. 4, see also SI3B).
+To produce such North Atlantic-type individuals with a South-Atlantic island, recombination between parental backgrounds is required, suggesting hybridization occurred in this case.
+In the genomic cline analyses (Fig. 7) the geographic information was included to contrast the results obtained with or without the Hossegor sample.
+The objective of this analysis was to infer the existence of a local discordance in this site.
+The swamping of North Atlantic fishes by the southern allele at the genomic island suggests epistatic or coupling interactions among loci implied in reproductive isolation.
+Endogenous post-zygotic selection against hybrids does not result in a stable polymorphism in a single isolated population, but instead in transient polymorphisms.
 Also known as bistable variants, the maintenance of underdominant or epistatically interacting genetic incompatibilities requires a migration-selection balance in a spatially subdivided population (Barton and Turelli 2011), or frequency-dependent selection (Barton and de Cara 2009).
-We can hypothesize that the system has fixed one state of a bistable variant in the Hossegor lagoon.
-One may alternatively suggest that the southern allele confers a selective advantage in the Hossegor lagoon environment whatever the genetic background, however this hypothesis does not seem coherent with the fact that the northern allele is always in higher frequency in lagoon-like habitats elsewhere.
+The system may have fixed one state of a bistable variant in the Hossegor lagoon.
+Alternatively, the southern allele may confer a selective advantage in this lagoon whatever the genetic background.
+However the latter hypothesis does not seem coherent as the northern allele is always in higher frequency in lagoon-like habitats elsewhere, though we may have missed more subtle ecological parameters that would have driven this pattern.